Common Immigration Mistakes And How To Correct Them

 While the application for a green card can be relatively standard, the legal requirements and procedures could be very confusing, complex, and ever-changing.
 Unless you are relying on the most updated laws and processes, it can be very easy to make mistakes.

 Committing an immigration mistake can lead to delays in the application process, and depending on your mistakes, you can also be denied your immigration application.
-It is very important that you take due consideration regarding the immigration application, as a small mistake can affect your whole immigration process.
+It is very important that you take due consideration regarding the immigration application, as small Immigration Mistakes can affect your whole immigration process.

 The Most Common Immigration Mistakes & Its Solutions